Luke 13:22-24

 Christians understand that.
 There is a struggle.
 Yeah, there’s strain and toil and tiring labor.
 Our sin is always trying to pull us back, and hold us down, and distract us, and tempt us, and pull us away.
 But here’s the secret.
 We don’t just have our own power, which is useless to fight that battle.
 The secret of the Christian life is it’s not your fleshly energy that’s fighting the fight, it’s the power of Christ in us.

-First Corinthians 9:24, “Do you not know that in a race all the runners run, but only one receives the prize?
+1 Corinthians 9:24, “Do you not know that in a race all the runners run, but only one receives the prize?
 So run that you may obtain it.”
 One prize, one winner.
 That’s the one who enters through the narrow door.
 The one who’s striving to enter, straining every muscle, putting out on race day and every day before that, and every day.

 Disqualified?
 Is he, is he mourning the loss of a trophy to put on the shelf?
 He’s concerned about being disqualified from the race.
 Disqualified from the match, kicked out of the contest.
-So he’s exercising self discipline.
+So he’s exercising self-discipline.
 He’s training himself for godliness.
 He keeps on straining, striving, pursuing the prize.

 Beloved, that’s the Christian life.
 It’s one marked by striving against sin, straining against the desires of the flesh, struggling to break free and resist temptations, fighting to win, turning away from the world and all of its distractions.
 We don’t do it from our own initiative.
 It’s not our own will.
 It’s God who works in us.
 He’s been gracious to us, his sovereign initiative.
 We don’t generate this effort from ourselves.

 The power of the Spirit, it is in us to work and strive by faith.
 You don’t do it in your own strength.
 We do it in the resurrected power of Christ.
 Strength of our Savior who’s our ever present Lord.
-And listen.
-We often don’t really, really refer to it as striving or straining, do we?
+And listen, we often don’t really, really refer to it as striving or straining, do we?
 What do we call it?
 Blessed rest.

 Father, thank you for this invitation to enter through the narrow door.
 To come in to blessed rest.
 To accept this gracious offer from our Lord who says strive to enter through the narrow door.
 Father, we pray that by your Spirit you would work in the hearts of those who do not yet know you.
 There may be people who’ve been sitting here for decades.
 Who’ve been thinking that they are just fine that they’re saved, but they have really embraced a false gospel.
 And they’ve been trying to protect themselves by returning to false reasons for assurance.